-Historically, all of the accrued returns were recognized as interest expense on P3’s Statements of Operations and as equity on P3’s Balance Sheets.
+Historically, all of the accrued returns have been incorrectly recognized as interest expense on P3’s Statements of Operations and as equity on P3’s Balance Sheets.
 Based on the analysis of the Class A and Class D Units, the preferred returns should not be accrued until they are legally declared.
 As a result, the Company’s historical recording of preferred returns in equity and interest expense has been removed as no recognition is necessary until legally declared.

 Class A Units

-Historically, the Class A Preferred Units issued by P3 were accounted for as permanent equity.
+Historically, the Class A Preferred Units issued by P3 have been accounted for as permanent equity.
 Since the Class A Preferred Units are redeemable upon the occurrence of a Sale of the Company via the liquidation and distribution preferences that returns invested capital and the preferred return, management evaluated whether the occurrence of such an event is outside of the Company’s control.
 As the Class A preferred unit holders hold a majority vote, the redemption of Class A Preferred Units upon a Sale of the Company, irrespective of probability, is outside of the Company’s control.

 Based on management’s evaluation, the Class A Preferred Units should be reclassified from permanent to mezzanine equity.
 Additionally, the Company entered into the Second Amended and Restated Limited Liability Company Agreement in 2019, which provided the holders of Class A units an 8% per annum preferred return.
 The Company determined that the amendment should be accounted for as a modification.
-Therefore, the Company recorded the incremental increase in fair value as an adjustment to the carrying value of Class A units with an offset to additional paid in capital equivalent and accumulated deficit.
+Therefore, the Company recorded the incremental increase in fair value as an adjustment to the carrying value of Class A units with an offset to APIC equivalent and accumulated deficit.

 Medicare pays capitation using a “risk adjustment model”, which compensates providers based on the health status (acuity) of each individual patient (via a Risk Adjustment Factor, “RAF”).
 The Company’s policy is to recognize the variable RAF component of capitation revenues, to the extent that it is probable a significant reversal will not occur.
 At the December 31, 2020 balance sheet date the Company determined its estimates of the RAF components of certain capitation revenues were constrained and therefore not estimable, as it was not probable a significant reversal would not occur.
 The Company subsequently collected the RAF components of capitation payments prior to the issuance of the 2020 financial statements, effectively relieving the constraints which previously existed at the December 31, 2020 balance sheet date.
 As a result, capitation revenues for 2020 were restated based on the results of management’s analysis of the RAF component of cash receipts collected prior to the issuance 2020 financial statements which were previously determined to not be estimable.
 The revenue now recognized in 2020 was previously recognized in June of 2021.
 The total amount of the RAF adjustment was $6,532,954.

 There were two other errors related to capitated revenue, other patient service revenue, and medical expenses which were corrected in the restatement.
 Firstly, the Company has reclassified capitated revenue streams attributable to the Network.
-These capitated revenues were previously classified as “other patient service revenue” and have been reclassified into “capitated revenue”.
+These capitated revenues were previously classified as “other patient service revenue” and then have been reclassified into “capitated revenue”.
 Secondly, the Company has eliminated intercompany revenue and expense related to transactions between Bacchus and P3-NV that should have been eliminated in consolidation.
 Prior to the restatement noted above regarding capitated revenue, this adjustment was a decrease to other patient service revenue and a decrease to medical expenses.